liangliu-nlp/liangliu-nlp.github.io/_pages/about.md

 ## 🔥 News
 - 2024.10: 🎉🎉 One paper is accepted by NeurIPS 2024 Workshop LanGame!
-- 2024.9: I accepted the invitation to serve as a reviewer for ICLR 2025.
 - 2024.7: 🎉🎉 One paper is accepted by CIKM 2024!
 - 2024.6: 🎉🎉 One paper is accepted by ICANN 2024!